 = (0.4 x 1000) – (0.6 x 250)= Rs 250 i.e. the net average profit stands at Rs 250 per trade.

 In simple words, the mantra of successful money management is to maximize every winning trade and minimize all loss-making trades (regardless your %Loss probability > %Win probability).

 It’s wise to see investment as something to be started small and then grown.
 It’s better to start where you are if you have little money or very less capital.
 However, even if you have a good capital base, it’s better to start small so that any big mistake doesn’t affect you much.

 If you are a working professional with little extra money each month after paying off all your expenses, it’s better to start with little money every month.
-It’s better to start with an SIP every month rather than direct equity if you do not much idea about markets and have no time to track the markets.
+It’s better to start with a SIP every month rather than direct equity if you do not have much idea about markets and have no time to track the markets.

-We hope that this article helped and guided you in walking on the right track to further learning and decision making in stock market.
+We hope that this article helped and guided you in walking on the right track to further learning and decision making in the stock market.
 A lot of time, dedication, patience and effort will be required to become a successful trader and investor.
 To conclude, the stock market has so much to learn, so the process of learning should never be stopped and rather it’s important to learn from your mistakes.

 Do write us in the comment section if you face any query in any aspect of the financial market.